Kair12345/GroupProject/README.md

 * We added one more tile to be displayed on screen.
 The new tile's code is the same as the first one but the tiles placement is different and it has different pixel art on it.

 * We assigned different controls (WASD) to the secound tile.
-The secound tile renders over the first but we think that will not be a problem one the collision detection between the tiles stops them from being in the same location.
+The secound tile renders over the first but we think that will not be a problem after the collision detection between the tiles stops them from being in the same location.

+* We are having trouble making the screen change after the startScreen renders to match the gameplay.

+* We added code within the keyRelease block to change the movement to you have less control over the block to even better match 2048 movement.